Unit test workflow recap

 As presented in a previous post, the Rocket framework for unit tests revolves around the riscv-tests repository.
 Those tests are separated by the extensions they use and the Test Virtual Machine (TVM) they should be run on.
 Simple macros expand the utilities and encodings are added to define instructions, Control Status Registers (CSRs), etc.

-Those tests are compiled using the RISC-V GNU toolchain, (rocket-tools in the case of Rocket) and installed in /path/to/toolchain/riscv64-unknown-elf/share/riscv-tests/.
-Both the binary and dump files are available in benchmarks and isa.
+Those tests are compiled using the RISC-V GNU toolchain, (rocket-tools in the case of Rocket) and installed in /path/to/toolchain/riscv64-unknown-elf/share/riscv-tests/

 This means that all RISC-V tests are directly available in a compiled format with their dump to look at, use and build on.
 However, this also means that adding a unit test in this framework to, let’s say, add an instruction or a register, requires the developer to modify the complete toolchain.